On the pod, the guys revisit Charlie Goes America All Over Everybody's Ass from It's Always Sunny in Philadelphia Season 2, Episode 9.

-Charlie: I feel like it's a riff that, like, Hornsby and I have.
+Charlie: I feel like it's a riff that, like, Hornsby and I had.

 Charlie: Where Hornsby and I would joke about truck commercials, and that they, you know, they-- At that time- I don't know if they're still doing this- it seemed like they were just pumping out the most stereotypical American things.
 So, it was, like, Eagles and rocks and it was just like, you know.

 Rob: They're still doing that.

 Charlie: They're still doing that.
 Yeah, yeah, yeah.